 This post continues on the topic of the most efficient ways to communicate with Chinese businesses.
-In the first part, I’ve discussed the role of trade shows, exhibitions and conferences.
+In the first part, we’ve discussed the role of trade shows, exhibitions and conferences.

-In the second part I’m going to look at each of the remaining communication channels:
+In the second part we are going to look at each of the remaining communication channels:

 Email communication is one of the preferred ways to communicate with your customers in China, also being the most convenient method to maintain contact with your existing clients.
 While many Chinese may feel embarrassed of the low level of their oral English communication abilities, they would feel quite comfortable discussing the same issues in the written communication.